Neville Moray: Biography

 Moray started studying medicine at Worcester College, Oxford in 1953.
-He received his BA in philosophy, psychology and physiology in 1957, his MA in psychology in 1959, and his D.Phil. in 1960, all from Oxford University in the United Kingdom.
+He transferred to the philosophy, psychology and physiology programme from which he graduated with a BA in 1957, which was raised to an MA in 1959.
+His doctoral thesis on selective listening was awarded a D.Phil. in 1960.

 Moray started his academic career as assistant lecturer in psychology at the University of Hull in 1959.
 The next year he moved to the University of Sheffield and became lecturer in psychology, and senior lecturer in 1966.
 In 1970 he moved to Canada, where he became associate professor at the University of Toronto, and professor of psychology in 1972.
-In 1974 he moved back to Scotland to become professor of psychology at the University of Stirling and chairman of Department of Psychology since 1977.
+In 1974 he moved back to Scotland to become professor of psychology at the University of Stirling and chairman of Department of Psychology from 1977.
 In 1981, back at University of Toronto, he was appointed professor of industrial engineering, and member of its Institute of Nuclear Engineering since 1984.
-In 1988 he moved to the United States to the University of Illinois at Urbana–Champaign, where until 1995 he had a joint appointment as professor at the Departments of Mechanical and Industrial Engineering; the Department of Psychology; and the Institute of Aviation.
+In 1988 he moved to the United States to the University of Illinois at Urbana–Champaign, where until 1995 he had a joint appointment as professor at the Departments of Mechanical and Industrial Engineering, the Department of Psychology, and the Institute of Aviation.
 From 1995 to 1997 he was a professor at the University of Valenciennes in France, and from 1997 until his retirement in 2001 he was a professor of psychology at University of Surrey in the UK.

 Moray was elected Fellow of the Human Factors and Ergonomics Society in 1991; Fellow of the Ergonomics Society in 1998; Fellow of the Institute of Ergonomics and Human Factors; and Fellow of the International Ergonomics Association.
 The International Ergonomics Association awarded him the Ergonomics Development Award and the President's Award in 2000.
 In 2000, Stirling University inaugurated the annual prize for best Combined Honours Student, to be named the "Neville Moray Prize."

 He died on 15 December 2017 at the age of 82.